 So what’s the right way to do it?

 Leave it to the professionals.

 We hated these other solutions so much that we built our own: 100% quality data on-demand.
 It’s a combination of intelligent targeting, hand-picked sourcing, and real-time validation.
-Interested in learning more?
+Interested in quality lead generation?
 Drop us a line.